 History (part 2)

 (Again, this assumes you’ve read the previous chapter, covering Thundra through the 1970s and 1980s).

 (This document covers everything from 1991 — when Thundra returns — to the closing months of 2009 (when the “Code Red” story arc starts).)

 The Sisterhood improved their trans-dimensional travel technology.
 Perhaps with the captured Roxxon Nth Projector experts.

-This opened up a new way to get resources – pillaging other dimensions.
+This opened up a new way to get much-needed resources – pillaging other dimensions.